bcgov/moh-plr-fhir/input/pages/StructureDefinition-bc-organization-intro.md

 **Each Organization must support:**

+1.  an identifier
-1.  whether the Organization is active or not
+2.  whether the Organization is active or not
-2.  the type of Organization
+3.  the type of Organization
-3.  a Contact Point
-4.  an Address
+4.  an Address and Telecom info
-5.  an identifier
-6. License Status Extension
+5.  the License Status Extension
+6.  the PrimaryCareDetails Extension
+7.  the ClinicPayeeNumber Extension
+8.  the Availability Extension
+9.  the Confidentiality Extension
-7. Notes Extension
+10.  the Notes Extension

 ### Examples